Connection & Registry¶

 If True, automatically create tables for all registered models.

-Existing tables are left untouched unless |
+Existing tables are left completely untouched — whatever their shape —

 False